Krishna11118/XBoard/README.md

 👉 Live Demo: <a href='https://krishna-xboard.netlify.app/'>Live Demo</a>

-List of frameworks/libraries/languages that were used to built this project .
+List of Languages that were used to built this project .

 - [![Bootstrap][Bootstrap.com]][Bootstrap-url]
 - [![Css][Css.com]][Css-url]